Applied and Technical Studies

 The Construction Electrician program is offered at the Trades & Technology Centre at the

-Canada Education Park in Chilliwack, which is open 8 a.m. to 4 p.m., Monday to Friday.
+Canada Education Park in Chilliwack.
+The Reception Centre is open 8 a.m. to 4 p.m., Monday to Friday.
 Classes and shops can be scheduled between

 8 a.m. and 3:30 p.m., Monday to Friday.